 - 1 MW / 250 kWh of battery storage

 The plant was commissioned in mid-2017 and will provide a minimum of 70% renewable energy to the town over the 20-year life of the project.

 The Oak Valley power station includes 18 kW of solar panels.

-The South Australian Government does not allow connection of customer solar PV systems in RAES micro grid locations without period written approval from the Department for Energy and Mining.
+The South Australian Government does not allow connection of customer solar PV systems in RAES micro grid locations without prior written approval from the Department for Energy and Mining.